Xerophayze/TTS-Story/README.md

   - Generate preview samples for all voices
   - Regenerate (overwrite) samples if you change text or update voices
   - Click any voice to play its preview sample

+### Custom Voice Blends

+- Open the **Custom Voice Blends** panel inside the **Available Voices** tab to create bespoke voices.
+- Click **New Custom Voice** (or Edit on any card) to open the modal where you can:
+  - Name the blend and choose its language group (lang_code)
+  - Add one or more component voices and set their mix weights (e.g., 0.5 narrator + 0.5 af_heart)
+  - Optionally add notes for future reference
+- Saved blends appear in the grid with metadata (code, language, updated time) and can be edited or deleted at any time.
+- All custom voices automatically show up in:
+  - Default voice dropdowns
+  - Per-speaker assignment selects (grouped by language under “Custom Blends” optgroups)
+  - `/api/voices` responses (`custom_voices` arrays per language) so automation scripts can use them.
+- When the generator encounters a `custom_*` voice, the backend blends the component embeddings on the fly and caches the tensor for fast reuse.

+> Tip: The API exposes the full CRUD workflow under `/api/custom-voices`, so you can script voice creation or keep predefined blends in source control.

 ## Configuration